 When linking to online materials, such as articles and ebooks, you will most often need to find and use a direct link.
 This is because the link shown in the browser's address bar usually doesn't work after a few minutes, as it is a temporary, session specific link.
 These direct links are also called durable, permanent, persistent, or stable links.

-Faculty and staff may provide students with permanent direct links to articles in electronic journals, magazines and newspapers to which Andersen Library subscribes.
-These links may be made from course management software such as Desire2Learn®, as well as from individual faculty and staff home pages and ROAD.
+Faculty and staff may provide students with direct links to articles in electronic journals, magazines, and newspapers, and online books to which Andersen Library subscribes.
+These links may be made from course management software such as Desire2Learn®, as well as from webpages.
 For the Library's online subscription resources that provide permanent links, there is no limit to the number of times or length of time one can link to an article, since the Library has already paid for the access.
-The Library provides access to about 13,000 electronic journals, many through online database systems such as EBSCOhost® and ProQuest®.
+The Library provides access to over 10,000 eperiodicals and 113,000 ebooks, many through online database systems such as EBSCOhost® and ProQuest®.